avito-tech/avito-android/README.md

 TBD

+## Why do we do open source?

+- To get more feedback.
+We need outside perspective
+- To make the code easier to change through reusing
+- To share knowledge and solutions and make Android development better
+- To understand better through explanation
+- To supplement our presentations and articles by real production code
+- To make it easier to provide reproducible samples for bugs in external libraries

 ## Special thanks to:

 - [Dmitriy Merkuriev](https://github.com/dimorinny), [Nikolay Nesterov](https://github.com/nesterov-n), [Nikolay Chameev](https://github.com/lukaville) for being a part of the team for a long time, and creating a lot of features you see in the project.